Skip to content

 Compensation rates for personnel actions after Jan.
 1, 1996, were determined in accordance with the institution’s standing policies applied to the employee’s compensation as increased for BRP.

-BRP recordkeeping
+BRP Recordkeeping

 Institutions of higher education must ensure the total compensation paid to their eligible employees includes their BRP entitlements.
 Institutions are required to keep sufficient records to prove they meet this requirement, and must make those records available to the Comptroller’s office on request.